Ousmane Kamissoko

-Ousmane Kamissoko (born 28 August 1998) is a Malian footballer who plays as a forward for Guidars and the Mali national team.
+Ousmane Kamissoko (born 28 August 1998) is a Malian footballer who plays as a forward for the Mali national team.

+Club career

+Kamissoko joined Stade Malien on 1 July 2022 and then signed for TP Mazembe 1 July 2024 playing 14 competitive games with 8 start and 590 minutes played across 2 seasons all in Linafoot scoring 3 goals (2 against CS Don Bosco on 19 November and on vs Blessing FC 4 days later).
+On 25 June 2026 the club announced that he was leaving the club as his contract expires.

 International career

 Kamissoko made his professional debut with the Mali national team 2020 African Nations Championship Final, a 2–0 loss to Morocco on 7 February 2021.

 International goals

 Scores and results list Mali's goal tally first.